Your SWICA advantages

 We assist you in adopting a healthy lifestyle and reward you for doing so.
-Collect points with the BENEVITA app, learn about health topics, enjoy attractive offers, and benefit from discounts of up to 15%* on the COMPLETA TOP and HOSPITA supplementary insurance plans.
+Collect points with the BENEVITA app, learn about health topics, enjoy attractive offers, and benefit from discounts of up to 15% (learn more) on the COMPLETA TOP and HOSPITA supplementary insurance plans.

 The health insurance system in Switzerland